bids-standard/bids-specification/src/02-common-principles.md

 it refers to.
 For example `sub-01` refers to the `sub` entity (a subject) with the label `01`.
 The `sub-` prefix is not part of the subject label, but must be included in file names (similarly to other key names).

-### Case collision intolerance

-`<label>` values are sensitive, but values for the same entity MUST NOT be identical across files if casing is ignored.
-For example, it is not allowed to have `sub-S1` and `sub-s1`.

 ## Uniform Resource Indicator